jorendorff/tabletop-games/space-lawyer.md

 ### Decision

-After Closing Arguments, each Juror looks at its Juror card and decides how that Juror would vote on the case.
-Jurors are not necessarily impartial; every Juror has its own biases (listed on the cards).

-For example, a Juror card might have a picture of a giant bug and the text "cares about: insectoid rights".
-If the Defense presents the defendant as an innocent insectoid being framed by mammalian cops, this Juror might be especially receptive to that argument, especially if any of the Prosecutor's witnesses are caught in LIES!

-But all Jurors are trying to guess at the truth, and can be swayed by Witnesses and Evidence—if they believe them.

-*The Rules of Canon do not apply to the Jury's brains.* Space Jurors are free to believe or refuse to believe whatever they want.
+After Closing Arguments, the Space Lawyers must be silent while the Jury members decide the case.
+After a bit of discussion, each Jury member in turn must vote Guilty or Not Guilty.

 Space Juries don't have to convict unanimously.
 That's a weird Human thing.
-(We also don't bother asking Jurors "Do you think you can be fair?"
-Seriously, where do you get this stuff.)
 In Space, whichever side gets the most votes wins.
 Ties go to the Defense.

 ### Beyond